 World Goth Day

-Observed annually on May 22nd, World Goth Day is a holiday that encourages members of the goth scene to get together to celebrate their existence and proclaim to the world that they exist.
+Observed annually on May 22nd, World Goth Day is a holiday that encourages members of the goth scene to come together to celebrate their existence and proclaim to the world that they exist.
 This holiday originated in the United Kingdom but has since become an international event.

-The History Of World Goth Day
+The History of World Goth Day

-The name of this genre came from a review that was written in The Williams Record.
-Critic John Stickney used the term Gothic Rock to describe the music of the doors in October of 1967 and the moniker sort of stuck.
+The name of this genre came from a review written in The Williams Record.
+Critic John Stickney used the term “Gothic Rock” to describe the music of The Doors in October of 1967, and the moniker sort of stuck.
 The Doors wasn’t the only band that shaped the early aesthetic of Gothic Rock, however.

 Other bands that contributed to this genre include David Bowie, The Velvet Underground, Iggy Pop, and Brian Eno.
 During the late 1970s, the term “Gothic” was also used to describe post-punk bands such as Magazine, Siouxsie and the Banshees, and Joy Division.

-This genre would split into different subcategories including Death Metal, Black Metal, and American Goth.
+This genre would split into different subcategories, including Death Metal, Black Metal, and American Goth.
 Of course, a variety of different bands could be categorized as goth, as there were plenty of bands that were willing to don the garb and the attitude of the genre.

 Regardless of how a person categorizes the bands that perform in the many different goth subgenres, there are similarities that each of the bands shares.
-Some of these similarities include influences from Gothic horror literature, and/or horror films, and sometimes even BDSM culture.
+Some of these similarities include influences from Gothic horror literature and/or horror films, and sometimes even BDSM culture.

 For fans of traditional goth in the mid-1980s, crimped hair and black lipstick were common fashion elements.
 Of course, other gothic fashion subgenres have emerged, and these include Punk, Victorian, Renaissance, Androgynous, and Medieval.
 World Goth Day was eventually created in 2009.